Application deadline has been extended until 30 October 2.00 PM

-You apply electronically in Prisma , which is the application system used by the Swedish Research Council.
+You apply electronically in Prisma External link, opens in new window. , which is the application system used by the Swedish Research Council.
 You create your application in Prisma by filling in the text fields, uploading information from your personal account, and attaching the appendices requested.

 Please avoid stating your own or anybody else’s full personal identity number in the application except where specifically requested.

 Before you apply, you must create a personal account in Prisma External link, opens in new window. , where you can save your personal and CV data.
 The information only needs to be entered once, and can thereafter be supplemented or changed as required.
 As most of the Swedish Research Council’s calls employ foreign reviewers, please use English when entering any descriptive text in you CV data.
 You can also input your publications for future use.
 Please note that no publications can currently be uploaded from your account to the application form.
 This is because the publications function is under development and not yet used in the Swedish Research Council’s calls.
 You should therefore submit your publication list as an attached PDF file instead (please see instructions under “Publications” below).

 Please allow plenty of time to create your personal account.
 The applications you register in Prisma will be linked to your personal account.

 Any participating administrators must also create their own personal accounts in Prisma, and confirm their participation in the application before the deadline of the call.

 Some text fields can be formatted, which means that the font, alignment and font size can be changed in these fields, and that tables and symbols can be inserted.
 If you insert text written using a word processing program (such as Microsoft Word), you may need to use the tools in Prisma to adjust the formatting after insertion.
 Images cannot be included in the text fields, however.
 We recommend that you use the fonts Arial, Calibri or Verdana.